thycotic/dsv-docs/product/overview/index.md

 Thycotic created DevOps Secrets Vault as a modern application rooted in the serverless architecture of Amazon Web Services (AWS) Lambda.
 In congruence with the Software-as-a-Service (SaaS) model, the Secrets vaults and the API reside in the Cloud, and Thycotic provisions each customer with a tenancy.

 However, the CLI (Command Line Interface) must be considered core to the product as well, and this installs locally.
-The Thycotic website offers CLI executable downloads for Windows, Linux, and MacOS in both 32 and 64-bit architectures.
+The Thycotic website offers CLI executable downloads for Windows, Linux, and macOS in both 32 and 64-bit architectures.

 * Recognizing the value of transparency for security products, Thycotic offers the CLI for DevOps Secrets Vault as an **open source, customizable component** of the DSV Cloud service, with the source code available on Github.